nkitan/api-server-template/README.md

 - Automatically Generate and Serve OpenAPI JSON
 - Uses Latest Version of Axum (0.8)

+A list of upcoming / in-progress features can be found in the [TODO.md](TODO.md) file

 ## Usage

 Setting up api-server-template is as easy as setting up AXUM.env and running cargo run on the cloned directory